lancewilhelm/pingPongBallClock/README.md

 The functions that drive almost every single part of the lighting and logic and display can be found in [LEDUtils](code/LEDUtils.py).

-The [flaskUtils](code/flaskUtils.py) contains all of the api views that respond to POST and GET requests from the web app.
+The [flaskUtils](code/flaskUtils.py) file contains all of the api views that respond to POST and GET requests from the web app.

 Other things that serve the web app are found in [templates](code/templates/), [static](code/static/)